 Other in-progress projects include papers on Erich Auerbach’s exegesis of Genesis 22; the postmodern reception of the “Oven of ‘Akhnai” aggadah (BT Bava Metsi‘a 59b); the politically charged debates about Milton’s Samson Agonistes in the wake of 9/11; and Nahum Glatzer’s post hoc invention of the “rabbinic fragment” and Kafka’s “parables” in his editorial work at Schocken Books.

 Subject Areas: Jewish Studies, Religion and Literature, Intellectual History, Literary Theory

-Research interests: History of literary theory and criticism; Bible and biblical exegesis; rabbinic literature; modern Jewish thought and literature; Continental philosophy/critical theory; political secularism and its discontents.
+Research Interests: History of literary criticism and theory; history of Jewish and Christian biblical hermeneutics; rabbinic literature; modern Jewish thought and literature; Bible as/and/in literature; continental philosophy and critical theory; secularism and its discontents; critical university studies; fragments.